 How Do You Use Essential Oils?

-Essential Oils can be used on their own or as a blend with additional oils.
+Essential oils can be used on their own or as a blend with additional oils.
 You can use different application methods for a wide range of emotional and physical wellness benefits.
 Application methods are safe when used appropriately.
+It is important to remember the potency inherent in a little bottle of essential oil.
+One drop packs a punch!

 This is widely regarded as the easiest and most direct method of achieving the health benefits of essential oils.
 Aromatherapy diffusers can be used to create an all-over effect in a room or you can simply place a few drops of essential oil in the palm of your hand, rub them together then cup around the nose as you inhale deeply.
 Voila!
 Instant activation of the limbic system by way of the olfactory nerve!